10yard/dkafe/rpi4/rpi4_notes.md

 The binary distribution should be extracted to /home/pi or you can use the automated setup above.

-### Resolution and frontend display scale

-The resolution and display scale are set in dkafe_start.sh file.

-e.g. for 7:8 aspect ratio with a rotated display use the following:
-	xrandr --output HDMI-1 --scale 1x0.8 --rotate left

-NOTE: If rotating your monitor then you may want to add the OPTION `-nokeepaspect` to your settings.txt file to fill the screen.

 ### Scan line generators

 If using with a VGA scan line generator then you should force 640x480 during boot and disable overscan i.e.